 Just the right domain can be priceless.
 If you think about it, your domain name is one of, if not your primary, marketing tool.
 As a result, it is common for new ventures to build their entire marketing programs specifically around a domain name.

 In other words, the right domain name can make a huge difference in your marketing efforts and recognizability.
 That’s where branding comes in and what makes domain names so important — and valuable.

 I own a bunch of domains.
-This is because I am not a speculator or investor, but because I've had lots of ideas and projects of my own over the last 26 years.
+This is because I am not a speculator or investor, but I’ve had lots of ideas and projects over the last 27 years.
 So, when I get an idea, I register the domain in case I want to follow through at some point.